If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 While it’s normally only used in Northern Virginia, it still offers a useful baseline for what you can expect to pay in alimony.

-To quickly summarize, this formula states that for a spouse to pay alimony, they will have to have an
+To quickly summarize, this formula states that for a spouse to pay alimony, that spouse must have an

 This higher earner must then pay 30% of their income, minus half of the amount of the lower earner’s income, to the lower earner.